OCA/maintainer-tools/CONTRIBUTING.md

 * For a view: `<model_name>_view_<view_type>`, where `view_type` is kanban,
   form, tree, search, ...
 * For an action: the main action respects `<model_name>_action`.
-Others are suffixed with `_<detail>`, where `detail` is a underscore lowercase string explaining a little bit the action (Should not be long).
-This is used only if multiple action are declared for the model.
+Others are suffixed with `_<detail>`, where `detail` is an underscore lowercase string explaining the action (should not be long).
+This is used only if multiple actions are declared for the model.
 * For a group: `<model_name>_group_<group_name>` where `group_name` is the
-  name of the group, genrally 'user', 'manager', ...
+  name of the group, generally 'user', 'manager', ...
 * For a rule: `<model_name>_rule_<concerned_group>` where `concerned_group` is
   the short name of the concerned group ('user' for the 'model_name_group_user', 'public' for public user, 'company' for